Reviews

 Danacable TruStream USB Cable – An Audiophile Champion

-As reviewers, we’re blessed with the opportunity to audition large variety of cables from the industry’s top designers.
+As reviewers, we’re blessed with the opportunity to audition a large variety of cables from the industry’s top designers.
 I’ve dedicated most of 2017 to cable listening and, at this point, I’ve heard at least a couple hundred audiophile cables of all sorts.
 This includes RCA interconnectsUSB cables, power cables, and ethernet cables.
 My biggest takeaway?
 Audiophile cable design is as much engineering as it is art.
 As an electrical/software engineer myself, I still don’t know why some of these cables sound a certain way.
 There’s a reason why many of these companies have a “house sound.”
 This especially applies to analog cables such as interconnects and speaker cables.
 Due to more complicated factors, I believe digital cables are more difficult to design properly, especially in the realm of USB.

 How music makes us feel depends on the music we like, our upbringing, life experiences, and most importantly, our ears.
 Like microphones, our ears have their own frequency response, and this will vary between individuals and change due to age, trauma, and other health and environmental factors.
 This doesn’t mean we audiophiles can’t enjoy music on our own terms.
 The embodiment of these elements is applied when a designer goes through the painstaking process of gathering materials, soldering, twisting, measuring, and listening.
 Whether this designer has “golden ears”, tinnitus, or doesn’t realize that she’s partially deaf, there’s going to be someone out there that enjoys her signature sound.
 Hopefully, there are enough followers to make her proud of her accomplishments and it’s a win-win for everyone.